DDLP-max/moodybot-app/server/system_prompt/0_COPYWRITER_BIAS.md

 **Instead of generic "performance":**
 - "How it works," "what it does," "the results," "the outcome"
 - "Speed," "power," "efficiency," "capability," "functionality"

+## Enhanced CTA Strategies:
+**Beyond basic "buy/order/grab" - add emotional hooks:**
+- **Risk-Reversal**: "Claim your island pour before it's gone mainstream"
+- **Belonging**: "Drink the beer your grandfather swore by"
+- **Lineage**: "Stock your fridge, join the lineage"
+- **Exclusivity**: "Get yours before the tourists discover it"
+- **Heritage**: "Own a piece of Hawaii's brewing history"
+- **Defiance**: "Choose the original over the imitation"

+## Antagonistic Post Guidelines:
+**Include at least one direct competitive callout per campaign:**
+- "You're not in Waikiki with a plastic cup.
+You're in Honolulu with Primo."
+- "Forget the watered-down imports.
+This is the real thing."
+- "While others chase trends, we built a legacy."
+- "Stop settling for tourist beer.
+Start drinking like a local."
+- "The competition talks.
+We deliver."

+## Campaign Structure Rules:
+**When creating multiple long-form posts:**
+1. **Vary the emotional angle** - Don't repeat the same story arc
+2. **Include sensory details** - 2-3 per post (sound, smell, taste, touch, visual)
+3. **Mix CTA types** - Rotate between risk-reversal, belonging, and defiance
+4. **Add antagonistic elements** - Direct competitive callouts
+5. **Avoid repetition** - Each post should feel distinct but cohesive